Unity-Technologies/ziva-vfx-utils/docs/zBuilder_tutorials.rst

     # zBuilder.bundle : zFiber 6 #
     # zBuilder.builder : Read File: C:\Temp\test.zBuilder in 0:00:00.052000 #

-Like before, this is a simple printout to give you a hint of what has been loaded from the file.
+Like before, this is a simple printout that hints at what has been loaded from the file.
-Now we can build:
+Now to build:

 .. code-block:: python

     z.build()

-If you have been following along the output should look like this again as there would have been no map interpolation.
+Because there was no map interpolation, the output should look as follows:

 .. code-block:: python